Alroyce/LABS/jenkins/Install/README.md

 sudo apt update
 sudo apt install -y fontconfig openjdk-21-jdk java -version

+USE EC2 Instance from different location - like india not any US (America)
 ```
 ### Install Maven  ( on Jenkins machine )
 ```